 As an added bonus, the picture above was made to fit an iPhone background, so you can take this challenge wherever you go!

 The challenge I have created includes decluttering and mindful exercises.
+Now let us jump into the details of each day!

 Day 1: 5 items // Find 5 items you can toss or donate.
 I am going to keep a box for the entire challenge of donate items.
 If an item needs tossed, I will do so instantly.